Paper Moon Blu-ray Movie

 Partners

 The Depression Era.
 When small-time swindler Moses Pray (Ryan O'Neal, Love Story) attends the funeral of a former mistress in Kansas, he is asked to escort her orphaned nine-year-old daughter, Addie (Tatum O'Neal, Circle of Two), to St. Joseph, Missouri, where her aunt lives.
-He reluctantly agrees, but before the two head to Missouri Moses successfully blackmails the brother of the man who killed Addie’s mother.
+He reluctantly agrees, but before the two head to Missouri, Moses successfully blackmails the brother of the man who killed Addie’s mother.

 On the way to St. Joseph, the little girl repeatedly demands that Moses gives her the blackmail money and when it becomes clear that he can’t because he has secretly spent most of it she becomes his partner -- he sells fake “deluxe” bibles to lonely widows while she collects the profits in her precious cigar box.

 In a sleepy town in the middle of nowhere, Moses makes a mistake that nearly sends him to jail.
-He successfully cheats a naive businessman selling bootleg booze, but it turns out that his brother is the local police chief who has been waiting for someone like Moses to bring some excitement in his life.
+He successfully cheats a naive businessman selling bootleg booze, but it turns out that his brother is the local police chief, who has been waiting for someone like Moses to bring some excitement in his life.

 Later on, Moses makes a second mistake that seriously irritates his partner.
 This time he meets the busty exotic dancer Trixie Delight (Madeline Kahn, Blazing Saddles) and after she impairs his ability to think straight he invites her to join him and Addie.
-However, with the assistance of the dancer’s 15-year-old black maid, Imogene (P.J.
+However, with the assistance of the dancer’s fufteen-year-old black maid, Imogene (P.J.
 Johnson), Addie manages to bring Moses back to his senses and they renew their journey.

 Based on Joe David Brown’s novel “Addie Pray”, Peter Bogdanovich’s Paper Moon sees rural America very much like the films of two of his favorite directors, John Ford and Howard Hawks, did.
-The visuals are clinically framed to capture the identity of different locations where life has a very specific rhythm and people are used to it.
-There is plenty of that poetic beauty that captures the imagination and inspires the mind as well.
+The visuals are clinically framed to capture the identity of different locations, where life has a very specific rhythm and people are used to it.
+There is plenty of the poetic beauty that captures the imagination and inspires the mind as well.

-The film does not have a traditional soundtrack, but Bogdanovich selected and used a number of classic tracks: “It's Only a Paper Moon” (performed by Paul Whiteman and Orchestra), “Until the Real Thing Comes Along” (performed by Leo Reisman and His Orchestra), “Flirtation Walk” (Performed by Dick Powell), “The Object of My Affection” (performed by Pinky Tomlin), and “Just One More Chance” (performed by Bing Crosby), amongst others.
+Paper Moon does not have a traditional soundtrack, but Bogdanovich selected and used a number of classic tracks: “It's Only a Paper Moon” (performed by Paul Whiteman and Orchestra), “Until the Real Thing Comes Along” (performed by Leo Reisman and His Orchestra), “Flirtation Walk” (Performed by Dick Powell), “The Object of My Affection” (performed by Pinky Tomlin), and “Just One More Chance” (performed by Bing Crosby), amongst others.

 Paper Moon Blu-ray Movie, Video Quality 4.0 of 5